 We've nominated seven elliptical cross trainers from our range aimed at beginner, intermediate and advanced fitness levels:

 This elliptical features a silent magnetic drive with eight levels of resistance to challenge you as you progress through your workout.
 Suitable for users up to 110kg.

 These cross trainers also feature a silent magnetic drive, but have 16 levels of resistance to challenge you as you progress through your workout.
 Both feature a generous 18inch stride which more closely mimics the natural path of motion and helps you engage more muscles.
 Suitable for users up to 130kg.

 This range of elliptical machines offer 20" - 23" inch elliptical stride and up to 20 - 31 levels of resistance.
 You will feel like you are using a health club or commercial elliptical and are specifically designed to accommodate serious users.
-You'll find it easier to burn more calories and exercise for longer with a longer stride, premium quality bearrings, and less pressure on your joints.
+You'll find it easier to burn more calories and exercise for longer with a longer stride, premium quality bearrings, and an incline ramp.